mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Bitcoin/readme.md

 You can use Bitcoin to buy things online or trade with other people.

-It’s different from real bills or physical coins because no bank or government prints or issues it.
+Itï¿½s different from real bills or physical coins because no bank or government prints or issues it.

 The Bitcoin network uses blockchain technology to track transactions and ensure everything is visible and safe.